-TerraMap produces the world’s highest resolution mapping layers at over 800 data points per hectare enabling agronomists and growers to make the most of precision technology.
+TerraMap produces the world’s highest resolution soil maps, mapping layers at over 800 data points per hectare enabling agronomists and growers to make the most of precision technology.

 TerraMap uses passive, gamma-ray detection technology providing high-definition mapping of all common nutrient properties, pH, soil texture, organic matter and CEC as well as elevation and plant available water.
 It measures naturally emitted isotopes, like Caesium and Potassium, that are very stable due to their long half-lives.

 The significance of this methodology is that it is not affected by soil moisture, compaction, crop cover or cultivation state.
-This means that there are very few limitations to when TerraMap can be used – offering a much wider operating window compared to other soil scanning systems and the consistency and reliability of the results from TerraMap are proven across many years and hectares.
+This means that there are very few limitations to when TerraMap can be used – offering a much wider operating window for soil scans compared to other soil scanning systems, and the consistency and reliability of the results from TerraMap are proven across many years and hectares.

 The TerraMap system uses